 Q.12 Assertion (A): Secularism is necessary in a country with religious diversity like India.

-Reason (R): A secular state treats all religions equally and does not favor any religion.
+Reason (R): A secular state treats all religions equally and does not favour any religion.

 a) Both A and R are true, and R is the correct explanation of A.